gmh5225/raminspect/README.md

 # raminspect

 A library that allows for the arbitrary reading and writing of any processes' memory on a Linux system (this could be useful for hacking, for example).
 Root privileges are required, for obvious reasons.
-You can find the documentation on [docs.rs][https://docs.rs/raminspect/latest/raminspect].
+You can find the documentation at https://docs.rs/raminspect/latest/raminspect.

 ## Demonstration of Functionality